Euro zone banks to clean house ahead of ECB review

 "I think there will be an impetus to get things done before (this) year end, not least because markets are on fire," said Williamson.

-Some banks could follow BBVA (BBVA.MC), Spain's second-largest bank, which in May was able to indirectly boost its core tier one capital, the central measure of a bank's financial strength, by issuing $1.5 billion in Additional Tier 1 paper.
+Some banks could follow BBVA, Spain's second-largest bank, which in May was able to indirectly boost its core tier one capital, the central measure of a bank's financial strength, by issuing $1.5 billion in Additional Tier 1 paper.

 Banks may hold off issuing equity, the best way of boosting core capital, until next year when there is more clarity around the stress tests, bankers said.